Don't let a leaked API key

 We built CloudSentinel for developers who are skeptical by default.
 Good.
 Here are the hard questions answered.

 Honestly, you should ask this.
-We request the minimum possible — read key metadata, create a monitoring rule, and delete one specific key when triggered.
+We request the minimum possible — read your API key metadata, read your usage metrics, and delete one specific key when triggered.
 No log access, no data access, no ability to create keys ever.
-If granting us any setup access feels like too much, our Manual Setup option means you create the monitoring rules yourself and only give us permission to delete a specific key.
+If granting us any setup access feels like too much, our Manual Setup option means you only give us permission to delete a specific key.
 That's it.

 Budget alerts email you — hours after the damage is done.
 They rely on billing data which GCP updates slowly, sometimes 4-12 hours behind.
 By the time the alert lands in your inbox, a leaked key could have already run up thousands.
-We monitor raw request count instead, which updates in near real-time.
+We poll raw request count directly via Cloud Monitoring every minute.
 When your threshold is crossed, the key is already dead.

 It works on any GCP API that uses API keys and shows up in Cloud Monitoring request count metrics — Gemini, Maps, Vision, and most other common ones.
 A heads up on BigQuery though: its pricing is complex and harder to catch purely through request count.
 For BigQuery we'd recommend using quota limits alongside CloudSentinel rather than relying on it alone.